 Dr. Larry Nyland, Seattle Public Schools Superintendent

 Dr. Larry Nyland leads Washington state's largest K-12 school district, a vibrant and diverse community of 53,000 scholars.
-The School Board appointed him as interim superintendent in August 2014 and Dr. Nyland was hired as the district’s permanent superintendent in January 2015.
+Dr. Nyland was hired as the district’s permanent superintendent in January 2015.

 Dr. Nyland has a long history of transformational leadership in school districts across Washington.